Hooked on Needles

 Recently I've been talking about the hand embroidery I had done on a few Irish Step Dancing dresses and I showed you some of the designs.
 Here are the designs from another dress I did for a lovely young dancer named Katie L. This was her fifth year dress which was newly made since she had outgrown her first velvet dress, thus requiring all the embroidery from the two previous years to be done again.
 Being a fifth year dancer, she had earned the privilege of wearing the brat, or scarf, and also the belt and her initials on the right sleeve, plus two more small designs on the front of the skirt.
 All this in addition to the original third year designs and the fourth year small designs.
 Quite a lot of embroidery to be done all at once!
 And this dress was one of two that I made and embroidered that year!

 The other dress I did that same year was for another Katie and it turned out to be my absolute favorite dress of all.
-That one will be coming up soon!
+That one can be seen by clicking HERE!

 Click here to return to HookedOnNeedles.com